 You see them everywhere on Interstates 25 and 40 – large commercial trucks.
 Since these two highways intersect in Albuquerque, many statewide and out-of-state truck drivers pass through the big city while making deliveries or heading across the country.
 But crashes can happen anywhere, at any time.

-When accidents occur, they are often devastating since they happen at high speeds.
+When truck accidents occur, they are often devastating since they happen at high speeds.
 Additionally, a large commercial truck (which can be called a semi, 18-wheeler, or tractor-trailer) can weigh as much as 80,000 lbs.
-The damage they cause can be devastating to passenger-vehicle drivers, and often times, multiple parties are affected.
+The damage they cause can be devastating to car drivers, and often times, multiple parties are affected.

 Common highway truck accidents